SenseLogic/PENDOWN/README.md

 ## Rationale

-While the HTML tags are fine to define the structure and semantics of a documents, their verbosity can quickly become a terrible annoyance, especially when writing the actual text content of a page.
+While HTML tags are fine to define the structure and semantics of a documents, their verbosity can quickly become a terrible annoyance, especially when writing the actual text content of a page.

 The classical solution for this problem is generally to use a HTML preprocessor to be able to use a more concise syntax.